“I met in Mesilla

-The term "lone gunman" brings to mind two of the foremost lone gunmen of the 1960s: Lee Harvey Oswald, the assassin of President John F. Kennedy, and Charles Whitman, the tower shooter at the Texas A&M building.
-Additionally, reinforcing the Western theme, both are Texans (and ex-marines), which also figures into the Western myth of the lone gunman.
+The term "lone gunman" brings to mind two of the most notable lone gunmen of the 1960s: Lee Harvey Oswald, the assassin of President John F. Kennedy, and Charles Whitman, the tower shooter at the Texas A&M building.
+Additionally, reinforcing the Western theme, both are Texans (and ex-marines), which also figures into the myth of the lone gunman.
 Dorn criticizes the culture that breeds this violent creature by satirizing the primary heroic icon of the era.

-Gunslinger is published at a time when the myth of the Western hero is just at the end of being the classic heroic icon of the era.
+Gunslinger was published at a time when the myth of the Western hero was just at the end of being the classic heroic icon of the era.
 In 1964, Clint Eastwood’s “Man with No Name,” star of three Italian spaghetti Westerns, makes his debut in A Fistful of Dollars, and the blending of the Western myth with a capitalist slogan anticipates Dorn’s thesis.
-Gunslinger, published in 1968, took years for Dorn to compose, so the book’s creative genesis comes at a time when the traditional view of the Western hero was just beginning to be challenged.
+Book I of Gunslinger, published in 1968, took a few years for Dorn to compose, so the book’s creative genesis comes at a time when the traditional view of the Western hero was just beginning to be challenged.
 As such, Gunslinger is symptomatic of a deeper current in the mass consciousness of the 1960s.
 A skepticism expressing itself spontaneously in various media, and challenging traditional norms by embracing, and redefining, our iconic cultural heroes, such as the rugged individualist, the loner, the cowboy, the thief, the lawman, the lone gunman — the Gunslinger.

 In the immediate post-World War II era, the “Western” as a genre dominated film and TV.
 For many reasons, too numerous to count here, the Western myth was very compelling to American audiences of that era.
 Dorn purposely taps into the same vein that is feeding Hollywood and Western culture and turns it on its head.
 The inclusion of characters named Horse, Kool, and Tonto reinforces this point.